 Whenever practical and within your budget, get professionals to help you with making your bathroom fall-proof, including licensed persons to help with installing the grab bars.
+You may also want to consider installing a walk-in bathtub.
 In addition, let your doctor counsel you on how to mitigate any physical or mental health condition your loved one may have that might increase his or her risk of falling.

 Despite what you might have read or thought, fall accidents don’t always happen in the bathroom, although that is the likeliest place for falls, cuts, and injuries.
 And while cooking and preparing snacks and meals are vital for seniors to maintain their independence, the kitchen is another prime culprit for falls and fractures.